sakibalam12345/sakibalam12345/README.md

 <h1 align="center">Hi , I'm Sakib Ul Alam 👋</h1>
-<h3 align="center"> I'm a junior web developer with a focus on React.
+<h3 align="center"> I'm a web developer with a focus on React.
 Passionate about crafting effective and user-friendly web solutions, I thrive in collaborative environments and am open to exciting projects.</h3>
 _________________

 ### 🎯 Current Status :